adrian-gadient/fuji-recipe-tagger/README.md

 in **EXIF metadata**.
 Accessing these requires specialized software (e.g., Lightroom plugins) and lots of menu navigation.

-**The solution:** This repository provides simple code and workflow to **automatically identify** Fujifilm recipes and **store** them directly in pictures’ metadata—making the process fast and effortless.
+**The solution:** This repository provides a workflow and simply to use code to **automatically identify** Fujifilm recipes and **store** them directly in your pictures’ metadata — making the process fast and effortless.

 # Prerequisites